NBA Rumors: Milwaukee Bucks Reveal Expectations For Brook Lopez And Ersan Ilyasova Next Season

 “There’s no doubt that those guys have experience.
 Those guys have won and played in multiple different systems and with different great players,” Horst said.

-As of now, the Bucks are considered as a legitimate playoff contender in the Eastern Conference.
+As of now, the Bucks are considered a legitimate playoff contender in the Eastern Conference.
 However, if they want to represent the East in the NBA Finals 2019, they should exceed the expectations from them in order to beat powerhouse teams like the Boston Celtics, Toronto Raptors, and the Philadelphia 76ers in a best-of-seven series.